trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrotools.md

 :::

-Enter an port value say p-0587 and you will  get the detailed activity including the flows matching the time interval, activity details like top peers, top apps, flow taggers, interfaces, etc.
+Enter a port value say p-0587 and you will  get the detailed activity including the flows matching the time interval, activity details like top peers, top apps, flow taggers, interfaces, etc.

 ![](images/applicationretro.png)

 *Figure: Investigate Applications Retro Tool*

-The analysis will take you to the [Explore](/docs/ug/tools/explore_flows) tool with the selected items and time interval.
+The analysis will take you to the [*Explore Flows*](/docs/ug/tools/explore_flows) tool with the selected items and time interval.

 ## Long Term Traffic Charts